Eighties Cover Songs, Songs Beginning with I

 With Missy Elliot producing and doing adlibs in the background, Tamia turns this into an important song about spousal abuse, and it works.
 As usual, she sings her heart out, and you can feel the pain and betrayal of a battered woman.
 Excellent!
 From the Nu Day cd.

-"I Can't Go For That", Originally by Daryl Hall and John Oates, Remade by Simply Red
+Daryl Hall and John Oates, Remade by

 This is one of the best songs from this duo, and the cover, besides it's a remake, it is performed by a very good group and it's excellent!!